DKNazar/dknazar.github.io/auto-exposure.md

 <br>
 <hr>

 To detect the brightness of a scene we take the average luminance of the HDR colour buffer (output of our lighting pass) using a compute shader that sums up each texel's luminance.
 This is done in two passes, the first dispatch runs through each pixel, it is optimised by working on a 2x2 tile and sampling the 2x2 texel corners using bilinear filtering to get an effective 4x4 sample in total.
 Each sample's luminance is calculated and converted from a float into a uint to make later use of InterlockedAdd.
-These 4x4 uint luminance values are summed and stored in groupshared memory, and GroupMemoryBarrierWithGroupSync() is called to guarentee all threads have calculated this value.
+These 4x4 uint luminance values are summed and stored in groupshared memory, and GroupMemoryBarrierWithGroupSync() is called to guarantee all threads have calculated this value.

 ```hlsl
     // We work on a 4x4 tile, using linear sampling on the corners of a 2x2 tile